 Note that all the software below have been tested by our team and we confirm that they are safe to download and use, some are free some require to pay (we’ll make it clear), some programs can only be run on Windows or macOS, while some support both.
-Software won’t succeed in every case, your luck may vary 🙂
+The software won’t succeed in every case, your luck may vary 🙂

 1. PhotoRec (Windows/Mac/Linux)

-Don’t be fooled by its name, PhotoRec not only retrieves photos and media files, but it also can recover numerous file formats including ZIP, Office, PDF, HTML and many more (full tech specific is here).
+Don’t be fooled by its name, PhotoRec not only retrieves photos and media files, but it also can recover numerous file formats including ZIP, Office, PDF, HTML and many more (full tech-specific is here).
 It’s free to download and use on Windows, macOS, and Linux.
-However, the learning curve for handling the program might hold many people away as it’s a command line tool (above is its main interface).
+However, the learning curve for handling the program might hold many people away as it’s a command-line tool (above is its main interface).
 So, the photo recovery program is best for computer people who are comfortable running on DOS environment.
 However, if you are willing to spend a bit of time following this official tutorial, chances are you will learn how to use it and maybe recover your lost pictures.

 2. Stellar Photo Recovery (Windows/Mac)